md-maheen-billah/Md-Maheen-Billah/README.md

 ## About Me 👉😇👈

 I am Md Maheen Billah, I have completed my B.Sc degree in Electrical & Electronic Engineering from [Independent University, Bangladesh](http://iub.ac.bd/).
 I have a passion for learning new things.
-I am a full-stack web developer with 1+ years of coding experience.
+I am a full-stack developer with 1+ years of coding experience.
 I am always open to collaborating on projects and innovative/disruptive ideas.

 💻 I love to participate in coding competitions.